 - 2 bay leaves (find organic bay leaves here)

-Place all ingredients in a large soup pot and bring to a boil.
-Reduce the heat and simmer over medium low, covered, for 5-6 hours.
-Taste and adjust the salt and pepper if necesary.
+To make this bone broth recipe place all ingredients in a large soup pot and bring it to a boil.
+Reduce the heat and simmer over medium-low, covered, for 5-6 hours.
+Taste and adjust the salt and pepper if necessary.
 If it is too weak, simmer it uncovered for longer.
 If it is too strong, add some extra water.

 Two Ways: Fresh or From Scraps

 As I mentioned earlier, you can make stock from a more meat-heavy mixture, while broth comes from a more bone-heavy mixture.
 Below, I give options for both versions and a few tips to change the basic bone broth recipe above for the three most common broth varieties.

 To make a meaty stock, use a 5 lb bone-in beef roast.
 (Then you have a nice simmered beef roast for dinner!)
 Otherwise, make your broth out of meaty bones.
 Keep the leftover bones from your roasts in an air-tight container in the freezer until you have enough to make stock, or ask your butcher for some bones.
 (Meaty marrow bones work well!)

 If using raw bones or a raw roast, you will want to simmer just the beef (or bones) and water hard for 10 minutes before adding any additional ingredients.
 The water will develop a foam that you can then skim off.
 After skimming the foam, add your remaining ingredients.